leoyu037/docker_tutorial/README.md

   # Reference the container by either name or id:
   > docker logs -f <container_name|id>

-  # -f: (follow) show new logs as they are generated
+  # -f, --follow: show new logs as they are generated
   ```

   > If you choose to reference a container/image/network by id, you can use a